 Digestive Problems

-Disorders such as indigestion, constipation, or a stomach virus can lead to pain around the belly button.
-Other symptoms like bloating, gas, or changes in bowel habits generally accompany these conditions.
+Disorders such as indigestion, constipation or a stomach virus can cause pain around the belly button.
+Other symptoms like bloating, gas or changes in bowel habits generally accompany these conditions.

 Urinary Tract Infection (UTI)

 A UTI can cause pain in the lower abdominal area, including around the belly button.
-If you suspect a UTI, look for other symptoms, such as a burning sensation during urination or a frequent need to urinate.
+If you suspect a UTI, look for other symptoms like a burning sensation during urination or a frequent need to urinate.

 Hernia